Frequently asked questions

-Can I study more than one subject area, or study the Program in Year 11?
+Can I study more than one subject area?

-No. The Extension Program is designed to be taken alongside a full VCE workload.
+No. The Extension Program is designed to be taken alongside a full VCE or IB workload.
 To study more than one subject area at a time would be unmanageable for most students and would compromise the aims of the Program.
-The Extension Program is not available to Year 11 students.

 Where are classes held?

 The location of Extension Program classes depends on the subject area you choose to study.
 Classes are held either on campus at the University of Melbourne in Parkville, off campus at an Extension Program School Centre or a combination of both.

 Subject areas delivered on campus are taught by University of Melbourne academics, lecturers and tutors.
 Classes at School Centres are delivered by secondary teachers who have been trained by the University to teach the Extension Program subject.

 What is the learning environment like at university?

 - As an Extension Program student, you will experience a different teaching and learning environment to secondary school.
 Subject areas delivered on campus: You will generally attend a combination of lectures and tutorials.
 In some cases you may also be required to attend practical classes.

 - Class duration: Lectures are usually one hour long, and tutorials one to two hours long.
 Some lectures are also recorded and available to download.